Non-Binary

 Although these are the most common gender-neutral pronouns, there are others.
 The pronouns someone uses can also change over time and across environments.
 For example, some non-binary people may use gender-neutral pronouns only in spaces where they feel safe.
 They may allow people at work or school to refer to them using traditional binary pronouns instead of their preferred pronouns.

 It is respectful that if a person shares that they are diverse gendered that you enquire about how they wish to be addressed using their correct pronouns.
-It is also important to remember that we have all been raised in an ignorant society in relation to anything outside of only “male” and “female” and as a result, people often can find it difficult to instil a broader vocabulary of pronouns.
+It is also important to remember that we have all been raised in an ignorant society in relation to anything outside of only “male” and “female” and as a result, people often can find it difficult to adopt a broader vocabulary of pronouns.
 Awareness, and the attempt to refer to a person by their preferred pronouns should be paramount, over any mistakes made using the incorrect pronouns.
 The only way to over-come these types of barriers with language is to work together to create change, without the fear of being reprimanded.